RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

-How to Edit or Remove a Task?
+Edit or Remove a Task
   You can edit or remove a task.
 Follow the steps below.

   * Click on Edit button to edit a task from the Orchestration list.

   * Click on Delete button to remove a task from the Orchestration list.

-How to Execute a Task (Chef and Jenkins)?
+Execute Task
+^^^^^^^^^^^^
  You can execute a task (Chef and Jenkins) by clicking Execute button in the list of tasks page.

  Once you execute the task, Execute logs window will pop-up shows the status of the execution.